danofthewired/puppet-bitbucket/README.md

 When using this module to upgrade Bitbucket, please make sure you have a database/Bitbucket home backup.
 We plan to include a class for backing up the bitbucket home directory in a future release.

-When upgrading bitbucket from < 3.8.0 to >= 3.8.0 puppet will notify the bitbucket service to restart for two puppet runs.
-This is because the bitbucket upgrade makes file attribute and content changes to the bitbucket-config.properties.
-See issue #74

 ###Beginning with Bitbucket
 This puppet module will automatically download the Bitbucket tar.gz from Atlassian and extracts it into /opt/bitbucket/atlassian-bitbucket-$version.
 The default Bitbucket home is /home/bitbucket.